GriTS: Grid table similarity metric for table structure recognition: Grid Table Similarity

-\paragraph{Factored 2D-MSS} Computing the 2D-LCS of two matrices is NP-hard \cite{amir2008generalized}.
-This suggests that all metrics for TSR may end up an approximation to what could be considered the ideal metric.
-We propose a heuristic approach to determine 2D-MSS by factoring the problem.
-Instead of determining the optimal subsequences of rows and columns jointly for each matrix, we determine each independently.
-This procedure uses dynamic programming (DP) in a nested manner: an inner DP that operates on sequences of cells in a row or column, and an outer DP that operates on sequences of row or columns.
-The nested DP procedure is $O(|\mathbf{A}|\cdot|\mathbf{B}|)$.
-Because the outcome of the procedure is a selection of rows and columns for each matrix, it still yields a valid 2D substructure of each---these just may not be the \emph{most similar} substructures possible.
-It follows that the similarity between matrices $\mathbf{A}$ and $\mathbf{B}$ computed by this procedure is a lower bound on the true similarity between them.
-It also follows that the lowest similarity determined when computing the optimal subsequences of rows and columns independently serves as an upper bound on the true (optimal) similarity.
-We define GriTS to be the value of the lower bound, as it always corresponds to a valid substructure.
+The outcome of the procedure is a valid 2D substructure of each matrix---these just may not be the \emph{most similar} substructures possible, given that the rows and columns are optimized separately.
+However, given that these are valid substructures, it follows that the similarity between matrices $\mathbf{A}$ and $\mathbf{B}$ computed by this procedure is a \emph{lower bound} on their true similarity.
+It similarly follows that because constraints are relaxed during the optimization procedure, the lowest similarity determined when computing the optimal subsequences of rows and the optimal subsequences of columns serves as an \emph{upper bound} on the true similarity between matrices.
+We define GriTS as the value of the lower bound, as it always corresponds to a valid substructure.
+However, the upper bound score can also be reported to indicate if there is any uncertainty in the true value.
+As we show in \cref{sec:experiments}, little difference is observed between these bounds in practice .